CumulusNetworks/cl_netq_demo_k8s/README.md

             -- apache1-86dd4b757f-rnmvh -- server03:eth1:eth1 -- swp1:swp1:leaf03
                                         -- server03:eth2:eth2 -- swp1:swp1:leaf04

-Drain a node from the master and view the changes:
+Using Kubctl, drain a node from the master and view the changes.
+This must be done from the master k8s node.  ssh to server01:

     cumulus@server01:~$ kubectl drain server03 --delete-local-data --force --ignore-daemonsets node "server03" cordoned